Jenuaz/js_beginner_course/01_JS_FirstSteps/README.md

 Variables can also contain complex data and even entire functions to do amazing things.

 If you declare the variable it exist even if there is no value in it.
 But if you trying to call variable which is not exist at all it will cause the error.
-For better imagination image variable as box which can contain different stuff.
+For better understanding image the variable as box which can contain different stuff.

 ## Variables: